stephenjohnlimb/boot2/AgileDevelopment.md

 }
 ```

-Now that controller uses whatever `UserIdentifierValidator` is available from the Spring context.
+The controller uses whatever `UserIdentifierValidator` is available from the Spring context.
 For testing that will just be our basic `TestUserIdentifierValidator` but when we run the application up
-in production (none-test) mode it will use `ProductionUserIdentifierValidator`.
+in production (none-test) mode it will use the `ProductionUserIdentifierValidator`.

 So this is an important point, keep unit tests simple and isolated, keep the Spring controller/application
 stuff just using stubs.
 You can integrate the whole together later.
+We are really just wanting to test the Spring/Controller
+and the entry into the application (that's all).

 #### Refactoring ProductionUserIdentifierValidator